Technology. Tribe. Vibes.

 Lunch is with your people again.

 Folks who debate IPL between deploys, who send you the same HN thread you were about to send them, who get the joke when prod breaks on a Friday evening.
-You stop translating yourself at the table.
+No explaining what you do all day — they already get it.

 - 06